kvkeerthi/Heat3.0/README.md

           - Will creates 2 nova VM using existing VN’s
           - Will enables port mirroring for left interface to and existing analyzer as SI with shared IP

+contrail-mirror-sc-template-V2.yaml

+          - Will creates nova vm using existing VN's
+          - Will creates v2 template
+          - Will creates SI with shared IP using v2 Template for Left interface